 The Fremantle CAT (Central Area Transit) buses are painted orange.
-They run on two routes: Red and Blue.
-There is a Red CAT bus stop located on Victoria Quay at A Shed and a stop near the corner of Phillimore and Cliff streets for the Blue CAT and Red CAT.
-The blue CAT services depart every 10 minutes and the red CAT services depart every 15 minutes.
-Both services run seven days a week, except on Good Friday, Christmas Day and Boxing Day.
+They currently run on one route, the "blue" route which travels from the Fremantle CBD to South Fremantle.
+The bus stop nearest to Victoria Quay is near the corner of Phillimore and Cliff streets.
+The blue CAT services run every 20 minutes.
+The service runs seven days a week, except on Good Friday, Christmas Day and Boxing Day.
 All Fremantle CAT buses are modern and high–tech, complying with the stringent EURO2 emission standards.
 They are easily accessible with kneeling actions – a driver-activated entry ramp and low floor.
 To board, simply wait at any CAT stop shown on the Fremantle CAT timetable.

 Victoria Quay is a short stroll from the Fremantle CBD and adjacent to the historic West End of Fremantle.
 You can walk here along the dual-use path from the south and enter via Cliff Street or the pedestrian rail crossing just west of the Fremantle Train Station.
 There are also a number of Fremantle self-guided tours available that include Victoria Quay and the Fremantle CBD which will ensure you don’t miss any of the many sites and attractions.
 See Fremantle Walking Trails.

 A cycle path leads to Victoria Quay and South Mole from the south.
 Cyclists can cycle through Victoria Quay to depart through Gate 2 (or vice versa).

 Victoria Quay has a number of paid parking areas that offer parking for up to four hours, a full day or multiple days.

 Parking: Free ACROD parking bays are located at various spots around Victoria Quay.
 There is also free parking for Companion Card holders (must be displayed on dashboard).